MythicC2Profiles/basic_webhook/README.md

 # basic_webhook

 This is a basic webhook container for Mythic v3.0.0.
-This container connects up to RabbitMQ queues for webhooks and posts those messages and additional data to Slack channels.
+This container connects up to RabbitMQ queues for webhooks and posts those messages and additional data to Slack and Discord channels.

 ## How to install an agent in this format within Mythic